If you feel like contributing there are a couple of ways to do this

 Only exception for this rule is the CI/CD bot

-If you know nothing about GPG keys, I really suggest you search on duckduckgo.com for the best way, to do it for the OS you are using.
+If you know nothing about GPG keys, we recommend you to search on duckduckgo.com for the best way, to do it, for the OS you are using.